Tumor Metastasis Research

 Key research areas include:

-Recent studies have revealed that clusters of tumor cells entering the circulation exhibit a significantly greater ability to survive and colonize distal organs compared to single disseminated tumor cells.
-Relatively little is known regarding the mechanism(s) used by metastatic clusters.
-Metastatic cancer cells may also use novel mechanisms such as necroptosis of the endothelial barrier to either enter or exit the circulation.
+Recent studies have revealed that clusters of tumor cells entering the circulation exhibit a substantially greater ability to survive and colonize distal organs compared to single disseminated tumor cells.

 Early Metastatic Dissemination

 Metastasis-competent tumor cells may arise in the very early stages of tumor development— often before palpable primary tumors are detected—and enter the circulation.
 These earliest circulating disseminated cancer cells can have phenotypically distinct gene expression and metabolic profiles, and enhanced metastatic potential compared to disseminated cells derived from later stage tumors.
-Supported research focuses on identification, characterization, and behavior of circulating/disseminated tumor cells.
+Supported research focuses on identification, characterization, and behavior of circulating/disseminated tumor cells and the characteristics and circumstances by which they arise from the primary tumor.

 Key research areas include:

-• Identification of circulating tumor cells, including the application of technological advances such as barcoding technologies, single cell sequencing, and intravital microscopy
+- Identification of circulating tumor cells in blood or lymph, including the application of technological advances such as barcoding technologies, single cell sequencing, and intravital microscopy

-• Phenotypic characterization and biology of circulating tumor cells
+- Phenotypic plasticity, characterization and biology of circulating tumor cells

 Research into early metastatic dissemination may improve both early detection and identify unique intervention strategies for potentially more aggressive metastasis.